2ayush2/mcq-test/README.md

 To use this application please follow the steps:
 - Create database 'mcqtest'
 - Edit .env file as per your environment
+- Set your env file for `QUEUE_CONNECTION=database`
 - Enter into the project directory
+- Run command `composer install` to run migration
 - Run command `php artisan migrate` to run migration
 - Run command `php artisan db:seed` to run seed
 - Run command `php artisan serve` to start you server